 In an effort to promote peace and respect for diversity, the Foundation provides grants to publicly funded, non-profit 501(c)(3) organizations and equivalent foreign organizations for project support, organizational operating costs and capacity building.
 The duration of most grants is one year, but occasionally the Foundation gives grants for two or more years.

-An online portal will become available here in May 2015 for grants for the 2016 grant cycle.
+An online portal will become available here early in 2015 for grants for the 2016 grant cycle.
 All grant giving is done through the annual application process.
 El-Hibri Foundation does not award discretionary or interim grants.
 Read through to learn more and access the link to the form.

 Grant Focal Areas